This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 5. Pocket

-A read-it-later app for managing a reading list of articles, videos, images, tweets and web pages that are saved for later enjoyment.
+A read-it-later app for managing a reading list of articles, videos, images, tweets, and web pages saved for later enjoyment.
 You can also listen to the articles instead of reading.

 Besides the rich features Pocket boasts of, I like how it bypasses walled gardens.
 Hopefully, it stays that way forever.